imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-a-bike.md

 If the person riding the bike was someone you know, then it symbolizes that you feel some envy towards that person.
 It is best that you do not waste energy wishing for what others have, but rather work to improve your present.
 But if you did not know the bike driver, it means that you need to regain balance in your life, so that you can organize your things well and get what you deserve.
 Success is about discipline, perseverance and focus on your goals.
 You can achieve it.

-This article is merely informative, at Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+This article is merely informative, at AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography